Euchanhead Renewable Energy Development - ScottishPower Renewables

 Location

-Located on the National Forest Estate of Euchanhead, south west Scotland, within Dumfries and Galloway, the site comprises three separate forest areas (Euchanhead, Polskeoch and Shinnelhead) to the south west of Sanquhar.
+Located on the National Forest Estate of Euchanhead, south west Scotland.
+Euchanhead Renewable Energy Development (RED)is contained fully within Dumfries and Galloway and comprises three separate forest areas (Euchanhead, Polskeoch and Shinnelhead) to the south west of Sanquhar.

 Current Stage